risawitama/monophony/README.md

-Monophony is a free and open source music streaming app for Linux.
+Monophony is a free and open source Linux app for streaming music from YouTube.
 It has no ads and does not require an account.

 Copyright © 2022-2023 zehkira, [MIT License](https://gitlab.com/zehkira/monophony/-/blob/master/source/LICENSE).